Course Title: Nuclear Medicine 4

 Overview of Learning Activities

 You will undertake a range of learning activities including lectures, tutorial and laboratory activities, and a work integrated learning (WIL) clinical placement in a designated Nuclear Medicine department.
-This course is supported by the Blackboard learning management system.
+This course is supported by RMIT's online Learning Management System (LMS).

 Overview of Learning Resources